 Additional checks and risks assessments will be undertaken for these contractors, and controls may be implemented where necessary.
 High risk vendors may be subject to Business Integrity and Ethics training, including material on Human Rights.
 The training may be a one-time training or an annual requirement.
-We share any major changes to our policies, including human rights, with all contractors regardless of risk level.
+Barrick shares any major changes to our policies, including human rights, with all contractors regardless of risk level.

-All suppliers and contractors are subject to our onboarding program.
+All suppliers and contractors are subject to Barrick's onboarding program.